Written by Khalil AL-Salem M.D

 Squamous cell carcinoma

-squamous cell carcinoma accounts for approximately 5% of epithelial tumours of the eyelid but are much more aggressive than the more commonly encountered basal cell carcinoma. squamous cell carcinoma develops either spontaneously or from actinic keratosis, Bowen’s disease (squamous cell carcinoma in situ), keratoacanthomas or radiation dermatosis.
-They are more common in immunocompromised patients, particularly following solid organ transplant. squamous cell carcinoma can be difficult to distinguish from squamous cell carcinoma; however, they usually have more scaling and may have an adherent crust or associated ulceration.
+Squamous cell carcinoma accounts for approximately 5% of epithelial tumours of the eyelid, but are much more aggressive than the more commonly encountered basal cell carcinoma.
+It develops either spontaneously or from actinic keratosis, Bowen’s disease (squamous cell carcinoma in situ), keratoacanthomas or radiation dermatosis.
+They are more common in immunocompromised patients, particularly following solid organ transplant.
+Squamous cell carcinoma can be difficult to distinguish from squamous cell carcinoma; however, they usually have more scaling and may have an adherent crust or associated ulceration.
 Prompt referral is required given the higher rates of regional nodal (24%), perineural (8%) and distant metastatic (6%) spread.
-For this reason, margin-controlled excision is the gold-standard treatment, although newer targeted therapy involving the hedgehog pathway and epidermal growth factor receptor have been promising in patients with advanced metastatic disease.
+For this reason, margin-controlled excision is the gold-standard treatment, although newer targeted therapy involving the hedgehog pathway and epidermal growth factor receptor antibodies have been promising in patients with advanced metastatic disease.

 Sebaceous carcinoma is a rare but frequently misdiagnosed tumor.
 It accounts for 1.0–5.5% of all eyelid malignancies and was previously thought to be more common in people of Asian ethnicity, although recent evidence suggests more equal incidence across all ethnicities.
 Sebaceous carcinoma arises from the Meibomian glands within the tarsus and presents either as a solitary nodule or diffuse eyelid thickening, often with associated inflammatory changes.
 Anatomically, given the similarities with chalazion, these lesions are often misdiagnosed initially.